rambkk/floppy-disk-image-file-.img/README.md

 # floppy-disk-image-file-.img
-Floppy disk image files .img with no data
+Floppy disk image files .img with no data formatted using MS-DOS format

 Here you can download floppy disk image files .img with no data in different disk sizes 1.44mb